jamestomasino/blog.tomasino.org/content/post/climbing-mountains.md

 {{< figure src="/images/apartment-from-helgafell.jpg" caption="Our apartment from the mountain">}}

 I called Leah and told her to come outside so we could wave to her.
-She grabbed the binoculars and saw us up top and we saw her way way down below.
+She grabbed the binoculars and saw us up top and we saw her way down below.

 {{< figure src="/images/leah-from-helgafell.jpg" caption="Leah from the mountain">}}